kalenjohnson/plugin-wordpress/README.md

 1. Setup a [Workbench](https://github.com/withfatpanda/workbench-wordpress).
 A Workbench is an installation of WordPress that you'll use to build and test your plugins&mdash;it's based on [Bedrock](https://roots.io/bedrock).

 2. Install [Studio](https://github.com/franzliedke/studio).
-Studio is a utility that allows you to build your Composer in context (as if they were already dependencies in another project):
+Studio is a utility that allows you to author your Composer packages in context (as if they were already dependencies in another project):

 	`composer global require franzl/studio`